occopus/docs/sphinx/source/packages.rst

         git clone git@gitlab.lpds.sztaki.hu:cloud-orchestrator/$REPO.git
     done

-Most scripts included in these components rely in this exact directory structure (especially testing and documentation dependencies).
+Most scripts included in these components rely on **this exact directory structure** (especially testing and documentation dependencies).

 It would be nice to have a Vagrantfile or a prepared VM template to bootstrap an OCCO environment; but right now we have to settle with this.